v12technology/fluxtion-quickstart/README.md

 SMS:0800-1-HELP-ROOMTEMP investigate:[living]
 ```
 ### Cached compilation
-The application generates a solution in the cache directory fluxtion , ready for a second run,
+The application generates a solution in the cache directory fluxtion, set with
-The directory contains three sub-directories:
+system property: -Dfluxtion.cacheDirectory=fluxtion.
+The fluxtion directory contains three sub-directories:
  - classes - compiled classes implementing the stream processing requirements
  - resources - meta-data describing the processor
  - sources - The java source files used to generate the classes

 Executing the jar a second time sees a significant reduction in execution time as the
-processor has been compiled ahead of time and is executed immediately.
+application uses the compiled processor from the first run.
+The cached class is loaded internally by the reuseOrBuild method.
+This gives an almost instant response to the application.

 Deleting the cache directory will cause the regeneration and compilation of the solution.